mikeliddle/TunnelTestEnv/Readme.md

 - `-VMTenantCredential`: a pscredential object used for silent authentication to the VM subscription.
 Default is to prompt for credentials.
 - `-TenantCredential`: a pscredential object used for silent authentication to the tunnel tenant.
 Default is to prompt for credentials.
 - `-SubscriptionId`: The subscription ID to use for the VM.
 Default is to detect this from the VM login information.
+- `-PACUrl`: The url for the Proxy Automatic Configuration script.
+Default is the one setup and hosted on the nginx web server container.

 Switches: